From Boardrooms to Bookshelves

 -

-A child who reads well has the basis for analytical thinking and communication.
+A child who reads well has the basis for analytical thinking.

 -